m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/full-example/completed.md

             show_feedback: {
                 type: "boolean",
                 default: true,
-                description: "Should feedback, in the form of the user's perfomance, be shown at the end of the assessment?
+                description: "Should feedback, in the form of the user's performance, be shown at the end of the assessment?
 Default is true.", }
         };